numfocus/DISCOVER-Cookbook/docs/proposals/001-Translations.md

 **Technical Approach:**
 - Create a process for tracking changes in the original content.
-- Version Control Systems: Git with GitHub Actions.
+- Version Control Systems: Git with GitHub Actions, Crowdin.
 - Implement a notification system to inform translators of updates.

 ### 4. Engaging Translators